daangn/stackflow/packages/plugin/README.md

     return {
       lifeCycleHooks: {
         onPoppedWithData: async ({ from, data }) => {
-          context.setData({ [from]: data })
+          // control state of plugin in lifecycle hook context.setData({ [from]: data })
         },
       },
+      // dataFromNextPage would be extracted to access state of plugin for component
       dataFromNextPage: ({ from }: { from: string }) => context?.data?.[from],
     }
   }, [context])